darrenawtl/darrenawtl.github.io/_posts/2025-06-30-macroclusters.md

 The table above summarizes the results.
 Except for recall under predicted defaults, the cluster-based model outperforms the ratings-based model, with an overall accuracy of 0.881 (a material improvement from 0.802).

-**Reducing clusters**.
-There's no reason to believe that 22 clusters yield optimal results.
-For simplicity and interpretability, consider k-means clustering with just 2 clusters.
-The logit model does better on every metric when compared to the one based on 22 clusters, with an overall accuray of 0.895.
-An analogue for credit-ratings exists: group the letter ratings into "investment-grade" and "speculative-grade".
-Interestingly, the logit model worsens under this classification.
+**Reducing number of clusters**.
+Credit ratings can also be divided into "investment-grade" and "speculative-grade", so it is worth considering if this level of aggregation gives better results.
+Using k-means clustering with just 2 clusters, the logit model does better on every metric, with an overall accuray of 0.895.
+But the ratings-based model worsens.

 |                 | precision | recall  | f1-score | support |